-Before we get to the serious biography below, I am essentially a mother to two wonderful little humans, I am a writer, regenerative agriculturalist, and a lover of all things in life.
+Before we get to the serious biography below, I am essentially a mother to two wonderful young humans, I am a writer, regenerative agriculturalist, and a lover of all things in life.

 I want to channel love into everything I create so that I can share it with the world.
 I’m also really good at taking the mickey out of myself, Aussie-style, so I laugh a lot… even at the tough stuff life dishes up.

 Here’s a sketch of my professional life below.
 You’ll have to come for a horse ride or go for a walk in a paddock with me to find out the other many sides of me…

 Rachael Treasure is a mother and writer.
 She lives in Southern Tasmania with her two teenage children and partner, Daniel.
 Together they are restoring farming landscapes using regenerative agricultural methods.
 Her first novel, Jillaroo, blazed a trail in the Australian publishing industry for other rural women writers and is now considered an iconic work of contemporary Australian fiction.

 She is a rural business graduate of Sydney University’s Orange Agricultural College and has a Bachelor of Arts in creative writing and journalism from Charles Sturt University in Bathurst.
 She has worked as a journalist for Rural Press and ABC Rural Radio.
 Her dream is to never grow up and one day live in a shearing shed.
 White Horses is her seventh novel.